[Rollback]

 Niven's Puppeteers are better, in that at least they don't have any obvious physical terrestrial analog.
 But they're what I call "Spocks" — take one of the many characteristics that defines a human being's psyche, push that into the forefront to the exclusion of everything else, and call that an alien race.
 For Spock, it was stoicism, something we all have some degree of.
 For the puppeteers, it was cowardice, again something we all have some degree of.
 When Niven really wanted to characterize a puppeteer, he had to make it insane (like Nessus in Ringworld), since there was no real room for individuality in the standard puppeteer — its entire behaviour was dictated by the one exaggerated characteristic.
 That's because in humans, characterization and personality come from the proportions of our various attributes, and the struggle between them.
 One-attribute beings can't have meaningful individuality.

 To see where this all falls down, and why Niven's aliens are in reality as flat as his human characters, try to define Homo sapiens in simplistic Nivenesque terms: "territorial omnivores obsessed with sex."
-Not bad, but it leaves out so much of what we are, and excludes literally millions of individuals, that it's hard to consider it a truly useful definition.
+Not bad, but it leaves out so much of what we are, and excludes hundreds of millions of individuals, that it's hard to consider it a truly useful definition.

 More Good Reading